tushar-sharma/tushar-sharma.github.io/_posts/2018-12-20-decoding-ndtv-dawin-theory.md

 3. *falsifiability*  (that can be refuted)

 Hence germ theory is a scientific theory but "law of attraction" is not.
-Quantum healing or homeopath also fails the scientific test.
+Quantum healing or homeopathy also fails the scientific test.
 But I am sad that "law of attraction" is not a scientific fact along with Santa Claus.

 <img src="https://media.giphy.com/media/OPU6wzx8JrHna/giphy.gif" >